This green zucchini smoothie is a healthy, creamy green smoothie packed with two vegetables for extra vitamins and proteins.

 As a result, zucchinis smoothies contain less fructose from the fruits but have all the vitamins and nutrients you need from the vegetables.

-It’s a great way to boost your 5-a-day in a delicious and refreshing drink.
+It’s a great way to boost your 5-a-day with a delicious and refreshing drink.

 How Does It Taste?